Borderlands 3 – Third Times a Headshot? [PS Plus]

 Like, Subscribe, Obey

 The story of Borderlands 3 picks up after the newly released DLC from Borderlands 2 called Commander Lilith & the Fight for Sanctuary.
-Four new vault hunters join the call of Lilith to be part of the Crimson Raiders, and things are not getting easier for Raiders.
-As two Sirens called Troy and Tyreen Calypso unite the Bandits, through propaganda, mayhem, and sadism which appeals to these mindless hordes.
-All just to find The Great Vault – one of the biggest vaults in the six galaxies.
-As one of four new vault hunters, you as the player slowly take back the galaxy, meet new faces (and some old), get loads of loot, kill the Calypsos and also help Claptrap build a friend!
+Four new vault hunters join the call of Lilith to be part of the Crimson Raiders, and things are not getting easier for the Raiders.
+Two Sirens called Troy and Tyreen Calypso to unite the Bandits, through propaganda, mayhem, and sadism which appeals to these mindless hordes.
+All to find The Great Vault – one of the biggest vaults in the six galaxies.
+As one of four new vault hunters, you as the player slowly take back the galaxy, meet new faces (and some old), get loads of loot, kill the Calypsos, and also help Claptrap build a friend!

 In the end, Borderlands 3’s story is a bit average, but the humour still has its good old heart.
 The plot is a bit long and feels stretched out at times to accommodate the planets.